 You can have a dimmer switch and an on/off switch on the same circuit.
 The dimmer will do the dimming and the two way switch will be able to switch it on and off.
 If you've dimmed the lights to 50% the switch will keep switching it and off at that level until you dim it again.

 Wireless switches usually require an additional receiver for them to work.
-The receiver (shown in the diagram below) is positioned in the ceiling void near to the lights.
-It receives an RF (radio frequency) signal from the switch to tell the receiver what to do.
-If you've already got wires in place you can still use a wireless switch by terminated the wires.
-The market leaders for wireless switches are Rako and Lightwave RF.
-A wireless switch is battery powered and can be either screwed into a standard UK back box or it's lightweight design allows it to be stuck to a surface.
+The receiver is positioned in the ceiling void near to the lights.
+It receives an RF (Radio Frequency) signal from the switch to tell the receiver what to do.
+If you've already got wires in place you can still use a wireless switch by terminating the wires.
+Brands like Rako and Lutron have their own wireless systems.
+Lightwave discontinued their Gen1, Connect Series.

 Smart Phone Dimming

-If you want to control your lights from a smart phone the easiest and most cost effective way of doing this is with Lightwave RF.
+If you want to control your lights from a smart phone, the easiest and most cost effective way of doing this is with Lightwave.
 All you need is a master dimmer switch, the Lightwave RF Wi-Fi hub and the App which is free to download.
-The master dimmer receives the signal from the App and can dim or switch the lights.
-The same can be done with power sockets, heating controls and other Lightwave RF add-ons.
+The new Smart Series dims LEDs effortlessly and provides timer and scene setting functions.
+You can also control smart power sockets, heating controls and other Lightwave add-ons.

 Lutron QS Keypad Wiring

-One of the main advantages of using a home automation system over traditional dimmer switches is that you can replace those big clunky looking double plate three and four gang dimmer switches with trendy looking keypads.
-Lutron keypads have up to 10 buttons which can be programmed to the lighting scenes of your choosing.
-Here is an example of engraved 5 button keypad in satin nickel.
+One of the main advantages of using a home automation system over traditional dimmer switches is that you can replace those big clunky looking double plate, three and four gang dimmer switches with trendy looking keypads.
+Lutron keypads have up to 10 buttons as well as dim up and dim down.
+The buttons can be programmed to create lighting scenes of your choosing.
+Here is an example of an engraved 5 button Lutron SeeTouch keypad in satin nickel with black buttons.

 Once you’ve decided on the function of each scene you can get the buttons engraved by completing a form and sending back to Lutron, this is included in the price of the keypad.
 You could either have something simple like Scene 1, Scene 2 etc or try something more adventurous like 'All On', 'TV Watching', 'Party Time', 'Reading' and 'All Off' like in my example.
 A scene can be a mixture of multiple lighting circuits that are all set to different dimming levels.
 'TV Watching' could dim your main LED downlights down to 10%, your wall lights down to 30%, your cove LED strip lights down to 50% and even switch a table lamp on, all at the touch of one button.